-Mr. Tiesi begins the 2013 – 2014 season with his debut at Glyndebourne as Nemorino in L’elisir d’amore and returns to Semperoper Dresden again as Nemorino, as well as Ferrando in a new production of Così . . . fan tutte.
+Mr. Tiesi began the 2013 – 2014 season with his debut at Glyndebourne as Nemorino in L’elisir d’amore and returns to Semperoper Dresden again as Nemorino, as well as Ferrando in a new production of Così fan tutte.
 He also debuted with the Los Angeles Philharmonic as Beppe in Pagliacci under Gustavo Dudamel at the Hollywood Bowl.
 He made an acclaimed European debut in the 2012 – 2013 season as Nemorino in L’elisir d’amore at Semperoper Dresden and was seen as the Electrician in Ades’s Powder Her Face at Opera Philadelphia.
-Future seasons will see him return to Semperoper Dresen and Opera Philadelphia, as well as debut at Opera Theatre of Saint Louis.

 At the Curtis Institute of Music, Mr. Tiesi has been seen as Elvino in Bellini’s La sonnamubla, Tebaldo in Bellini’s I Capuleti e i Montecchi, Florville in Rossini’s Il signor Bruschino, the title role in Gounod’s Faust, and Tom Rakewell in Stravinsky’s The Rake’s Progress.
 He has also performed as a soloist with the Curtis Symphony Orchestra at Verizon Hall in Philadelphia and was recently the first place winner of the Mario Lanza Institute Competition.